 - attend training topics during the academic year;

 - participate regularly in Student Conduct Ambassador activities;

 - obtain no student conduct action (or no new student conduct action if a SCA member has been through the process) starting from the time of their participation in SCA.

 - To apply: cannot be currently in the conduct process where a case is unresolved.

 The Student Conduct Ambassadors program is committed to ensuring that the membership reflects the diversity of opinions held by the campus community.
-Students who have previously participated in the University's conduct process are encouraged to apply.
+Students who have previously participated in the conduct process are encouraged to apply.
 Student Conduct Ambassadors are selected every semester and are welcome to serve more than one semester.